Skip to main content

 What qualifications do I need to work in supported living?

-For more senior roles, such as applying to be a Team Leader, there will be certain requirements, for example:
+For more senior roles, such as applying to be a Team Leader, there will be specific requirements, for example:

 • Previous working experience of the client group you are applying to work with.